 How to fix Zoom problems on Mac

-Zoom’s video conferencing software has been around for a while, but it was during the first wave of the coronavirus in 2020 that it really became popular and Zoom became synonymous with online meetings whether for work or fun.
+Zoom’s video conferencing software has been around for a while.
+Still, it was during the first wave of the coronavirus in 2020 that it really became popular, and Zoom became synonymous with online meetings, whether for work or fun.
 Most of the time, it works really well.
 But occasionally, things can go wrong.
 In this article, we’ll show you how to fix those problems and get Zoom up and running again on your Mac.
 So let’s zoom in😀.

 Zoom camera not working

-The first explanation when video is not working in Zoom is that your camera isn’t set up.
+When the video is not working in Zoom, the first explanation is that your camera isn’t set up.
 The second thing to do is to check Zoom has permission to access your camera.
-You can do this in System Preferences’ Security & Privacy pane.
+You can do this in the System Preferences’ Security & Privacy pane.

 Click on Apple menu > System Preferences > Security & Privacy.